Project ideas from Hacker News discussions.

 Key Value

-Difficulty Medium‑High
+Difficulty High

-Monetization Revenue‑ready: one‑time purchase + optional subscription for firmware updates
+Monetization Revenue‑ready: subscription for support and updates

 Notes